Isaac Komnenos of Cyprus: Third Crusade

 Richard the Lionheart and others embarked on the Third Crusade in 1189.
-Early in 1191, Berengaria of Navarre and Joan of England, the fiancée and sister of Richard, travelled together and were shipwrecked on Cyprus; Isaac Komnenos then took them captive.
+Early in 1191, Berengaria of Navarre, the fiancée of Richard, and Joan of England, the sister of Richard, travelled together and were shipwrecked on Cyprus; Isaac Komnenos then took them captive.
 In retaliation, Richard conquered the island while on his way to Tyre.
 Isaac is recorded shooting two arrows at Richard from horseback, which is notable because Byzantine horse archery is an obscure subject.

 The English took Isaac prisoner near Cape Apostolos Andreas on the Karpass Peninsula, the northernmost tip of the island.
 According to tradition, as Richard had promised not to put him into irons, he kept Isaac prisoner in chains of silver.
 The English transferred Isaac to the Knights Hospitaller, who kept him imprisoned in Margat near Tripoli.

 This was a major turning point in the history of Cyprus, leading to the foundation of the Kingdom of Cyprus which would rule the island for several centuries.

 On his return to England, King Richard granted to the town of Portsmouth the coat of arms of Isaac Komnenos: "a crescent of gold on a shade of azure, with a blazing star of eight points" - in recognition of the significant involvement of soldiers, sailors, and vessels from Portsmouth in the conquest of Cyprus.
 This remains Portsmouth's coat of arms up to the present.